 - Identify a senior graduate student (>5th year) or postdoctoral scholar who will team with you on your proposed Spark Fund project.

 All UC Berkeley faculty members of the academic senate are eligible to apply.
-Candidates were asked to upload their CV, a concise proposed budget, and completed application no later than February 22, 2019.
-The application is now closed.
+Candidates are asked to upload their CV, a concise proposed budget, and completed application no later than February 21, 2020.